eusojk/eusojk.github.io/index.md

 ### Invited Talks

+- November 2025. **Benchmarking LLMs for Agricultural Advisory: Insights from a Global Community of Practice.** Invited talk at the IFPRI Webinar Series “AI for Food Systems Research”, CGIAR/IFPRI, Virtual.
-* **Kpodo, J.**, 2025. *AI for Agricultural Advisory Benchmarking Workshop*.
-Invited presentation, Gates Foundation, Seattle, WA.
+- May 2025. **AI for Agricultural Advisory Benchmarking Workshop.** Invited talk at the Gates Foundation, Seattle, WA.

 ### Conferences